 Phelps Creek with Fortress and Chiwawa Mountains in center

 7 Finger Jack, Mount Maude and Ice Box Peak

 On the trail up Carne with Buck Mountain in distance

 Carne Mountain from the trail as it nears the ridgeline

 Carne Mountain trail near the summit

 7 Finger Jack on left with Mount Maude in center

 Looking southwest from the summit

 A lookout started observing here around 1915 with a log cabin.
-The log cabin was likely below in the meadows while the lookout man was stationed on the summit during the day looking for fires.
+The log cabin was likely below in the meadows while the lookout man was stationed on the point during the day looking for fires.
 This was fairly common the early days of lookouts.
-The observation point observed from was likely on point 6991.
+The observation point observed from was point 6991 just south of the summit.
 The panoramic photos were shot on August 20, 1934 from point 6991.
 At that time, no structures existed on this summit.
-Sometime shortly after 1934, an L-5 cab was placed near the observation point at the lower point 6730.
-This was lower down but had better views into the valleys.
+Sometime shortly after 1934, an L-5 cab was placed.
 The standard remnants can be found on this lower summit, rusty nails, glass and foundation.
 The cab was destroyed in the 1960's.